 Do you sell a product people use and need more of once they run out of it?
 If so, then selling refill subscriptions might be a good choice for you.
 This is also known as Replenishment Subscriptions.

 Refill subscriptions work best with pantry, household or hygiene items that you need more of on a regular basis.

 Offering a subscription offers convenience to your customers and saves them a trip to the store.

-An example of this is Dollar Shave Club who sells subscriptions to men’s razors.
-This recurring revenue business model removes the hassle of going to the store to buy a product on a regular basis.
+An example of this is Dollar Shave Club which sells subscriptions to men’s razors.
+This recurring revenue model removes the hassle of going to the store to buy a product regularly.

 With a subscription model, the customer can enjoy regular and convenient renewals.
 Merchants can benefit from the on-going relationship with these customers who are increasing the value of the business with repeat orders.

 If you’ve ever used Amazon Prime’s free 2-day shipping for members only, then you’ve used an access membership.